Why you should give accreditation to this Standard serious consideration

 Even the smallest organization has a lot to gain from an accredited Testing and/or Calibration Laboratory Management System (TCLMS).

-Firstly, we are not talking about brick-and-mortar labs only.
-Accredited laboratories can undertake work…
+We are not talking about brick-and-mortar labs only.
+Accredited laboratories can undertake work:

 - In-house in one’s own laboratory,

 - On-site in a mobile lab (might be a towed caravan), or

 - At a Remote Site with no infrastructure, e.g. testing of welding at an off-shore gas facility.

 There is a wide variety of businesses that might require or benefit from an ISO 17025 accredited laboratory.
 These would include…

 - New testing laboratory that needs to compete with established labs,